dojo-engineering/source-generators/README.md

 ## AutoInterface
 The purpose of this generator is to save you from some boilerplate code.
-In many cases we add an interface to a class, just to make it testable.
-Every interface added like this polutes a solution, and adds some maitanance cost.
-The beeter approach is to automatically extract an interface with source generator, the interface will always be up to date with the actual implementation.
+In many cases, we add an interface to a class to make it testable.
+However, every interface added like this pollutes a solution and adds some maintenance cost.
+The better approach is to automatically extract an interface with the source generator; the interface will always be up-to-date with the actual implementation.

 ### How to use:

-1. Make you class partial.
+1. Make your class partial.
 2. Add AutoInterface attribute.
-This will automatically generate an interface and include all public methods.
+It will automatically generate an interface and include all public methods.
 3. Delete manually created interface.

 This code: